agustealo/Ajax-In-WordPress/README.md

-# AjaxInWP Bare-Metal Theme
+# AjaxInWP is a Bare-Metal WordPress Theming frameworke

 ## Overview
-AjaxInWP Bare-Metal is a minimalist WordPress theme designed to provide a clean slate for developers.
+AjaxInWP is the Bare-Metal version of the AjaxInWP Framework; a minimalist WordPress theme designed to provide a clean slate for developers.
 It leverages Ajax for dynamic content loading, ensuring smooth transitions and an enhanced user experience.
 Ideal for developers looking for a lightweight, unstyled starting point for custom projects.

 ## Features
 - **Ajax-Powered**: Dynamic content loading without page refreshes.